Two Weeks in Sri Lanka

 The silver lining of this obnoxious, dark cloud was that I had nearly a year to decide how I wanted to spend my two weeks in Sri Lanka, which I finally ended up taking just last month.
 This sample Sri Lanka itinerary is far from definitive, but gives you a solid framework to plan your own trip to Sri Lanka, and suggestions about the best things to do and see in Sri Lanka.

 As a city, Colombo is nothing much to behold.
-It lacks the electric energy of Bangkok, the maddening chaos of Mumbai or New Delhi and the futuristic appeal of Shanghai, Hong Kong or Tokyo.
+It lacks the electric energy of Bangkok, the maddening chaos of Delhi and the futuristic appeal of Shanghai, Hong Kong or Tokyo.
 But Colombo is an interesting experience, and since you’ll probably start your Sri Lanka trip here, I recommend spending at least 1-2 days in Colombo.

 Colombo highlights include cosmopolitan Galle Road, which runs along the ocean, the Sri Lankan National Museum, Independence Square and Gangaramaya Temple.
 For more inspiration, check out my Colombo photo essay, which chronicles a day I spent traipsing around Sri Lanka’s (surprisingly progressive!) capital.